rguerraty/rguerraty.github.io/_pages/myresearch.md

 My research encompasses various aspects of high-energy physics and gravity, in particular, the intersection among particle physics, quantum field theory, general relativity, and cosmology.

-My main scientific goal lies in developing theoretical methods to get insights of fundamental physics within phenomenological scenarios in cosmology and gravitational waves.
+My main scientific goal lies in developing theoretical methods to get insights of fundamental physics within cosmology and gravitational wave phenomenology.

 I am currently focused on understanding the symmetries of genuine non-linear perturbations in the simplest models of cosmic inflation and exploring how these connect to observables in the cosmic microwave background (CMB) radiation, the galaxy distribution in the large-scale structure (LSS) of the universe, and the stochastic gravitational wave background (SGWB), as well as their potential impact on the production of primordial black holes (PBHs).
 I am also working on how fundamental principles such as locality, unitarity, and causality can theoretically constrain our current effective theories of primordial perturbations, allowing us to compare them with cosmological data.